-RAISED GARDENS (FLOWERS + Vegetables)
+RAISED GARDENS (FLOWERS + VEGETABLES)

-Flower and vegetable gardens and raised beds of reasonable size are encouraged and shall be located in the rear or interior side yards unless specifically approved by the DRB.
-Containers for raised gardens shall be made of durable material such as decay-resistant wood, weathered steel, or brick and shall be submitted to the DRB for approval.
+Flower and vegetable gardens and raised beds of reasonable size are encouraged.
+Containers for raised gardens shall be made of durable material such as decayresistant wood, weathered steel, or brick and shall be submitted to the DRB for approval.
 All raised gardens shall be kept in good condition and maintained seasonally.